-Ask any local window companies in Toronto and they will probably recommend investing in French windows and doors.
+Ask any local window company and they will probably recommend investing in French windows and doors.
 They make graceful transitions between the indoors and outdoors while flooding the room with sunlight without obstructing the view with thick frames.

 Awning-style windows are also very suitable for kitchens.
 Their glass panes allow natural light to enter the room and they can be easily opened or shut allowing fresh air in but not in a disturbing way.
 Awning-style windows are perfect if you want to enhance the ventilation of your kitchen or if your kitchen is particularly hot.
 They work best if they are placed above eye-level, especially above the oven.